syncfusion-content/windowsforms-docs/WindowsForms/treeview/Getting-Started.md

 # Getting Started with Windows Forms TreeView

-This section provides a quick overview for working with the [TreeViewAdv](https://help.syncfusion.com/windowsforms/treeview/overview) for WinForms.
+This section provides a quick overview for working with the [Windows Forms TreeView](https://www.syncfusion.com/winforms-ui-controls/treeview) (TreeViewAdv) for WinForms.
 Walk through the entire process of creating a real world TreeView.

 ## Assembly Deployment

-Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#treeviewadv) section to get the list of assemblies or NuGet package needs to be added as reference to use the TreeViewAdv control in any application.
+Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#treeviewadv) section to get the list of assemblies or [NuGet package](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) needs to be added as reference to use the TreeViewAdv control in any application.

 ## Creating Application with TreeViewAdv